OmarShebl36/mini-restaurant-app/README.md

   Used staticmethod
   Raised error

+## How to Run

+- Install Python
+- Install Flask
+- Run the app with the command `flask --app my_app run`

 ## Prerequisites

 Did you add any additional modules that someone needs to install (for instance anything in Python that you `pip install-ed`)?
 List those here (if any).
 only flask

 ## Project Checklist

 - [x] It is available on GitHub.
 - [x] It uses the Flask web framework.
 - [x] It uses at least one module from the Python Standard Library other than the random module.